Hidden Voices (game show) season 5

-The fifth season of the Vietnamese television mystery music game show Hidden Voices was originally planned to suspend auditions and subsequently halt its production due to the COVID-19 pandemic, according to a vlog by director Khương Dừa in March 2020; HTV formally decided to continue anyway and then premiered on HTV7 on 28 June 2020.
+The fifth season of the Vietnamese television mystery music game show Hidden Voices premiered on HTV7 on 28 June 2020.
+According to a vlog by director Khương Dừa in March 2020, this season was initially planned to suspend auditions and subsequently halt its production due to the COVID-19 pandemic.

 Gameplay

 Format

-Under the "battle format", two opposing guest artists eliminate one singer each during the proper game phase, and then remain one singer each to join the final performance.
-At the end of a game, the following conditions for winning mystery singers chosen by opposing guest artists, depending on the outcome of final performances, if:
+Under the "battle format", two opposing guest artists eliminate one singer each during the proper game phase, and then keep one singer each to join the final performance.
+The winner is determined by the remaining mystery singers, who are chosen by opposing guest artists, as per specific winning condition depends on the outcome of their final performance, if: